Publications

 2021 Q-Group Jack Treynor Prize

-Featured: Financial Times, Risk.net, UCLA Anderson Review
+Featured: Bloomberg, Financial Times, Financial Times, Risk.net, Trends, UCLA Anderson Review, Swedish House of Finance

-Causal Inference for Asset Pricing with Valentin Haddad, Zhiguo HeErik Loualiche, and Peter Kondor
+Causal Inference for Asset Pricing with Valentin Haddad, Zhiguo He, Peter Kondor, and Erik Loualiche

-Our framework revolves around two simple assumptions: homogenous substitution conditional on observables and constant relative elasticity.
-Under these assumptions, standard cross-sectional instrumental variable or difference-in-difference regressions identify the relative demand elasticity between assets, the difference between own-price and cross-price elasticity.
-In contrast, identifying aggregate elasticities and substitution along specific characteristics necessarily relies jointly on exogenous sources of time-series variation alone.
+This paper provides a guide for using causal inference with asset prices and quantities.
+Our framework revolves around an elementary assumption about portfolio demand: homogeneous substitution conditional on observables.
+Under this assumption, standard cross-sectional instrumental variables or difference-in-difference regressions identify the relative demand elasticity between assets with the same observables, the difference between own-price and cross-price elasticity.
+In contrast, identifying aggregate elasticities and substitution along specific characteristics requires joint estimation using multiple sources of exogenous time-series variation.
 The same principles apply to the estimation of multipliers measuring the price impact of supply or demand shocks.
-The two assumptions map to familiar restrictions on covariance matrices in classical asset pricing models, encompass models from the industrial organization literature such as logit, and accommodate rich substitution patterns even outside of these models.
-We discuss how to design experiments satisfying these conditions and offer diagnostics to validate them.
+Our assumption maps to familiar restrictions on covariance matrices in classical asset pricing models, encompass demand models such as logit, and accommodate rich substitution patterns even outside of these models.
+We discuss how to design experiments satisfying this condition and offer diagnostics to validate it.

 The Making of Momentum: A Demand-System Perspective